Patent Evaluation: Everything You Need to Know

-If the original inventor has exclusive patent rights for a decent period of time, there may be a good chance that the product is a proprietary and exclusive advancement or technology that should be looked into for further consideration and possible investment.
+If the original inventor has exclusive patent rights for a decent period of time, there may be a good chance that the product is a proprietary and exclusive advancement of technology that should be looked into for further consideration and possible investment.
 If an opposition has been filed to the patent, it will also need to be considered in addition to what the outcome of the opposition could be.

 What Are the Types of Citation?

 Citation analysis has been used regularly for a few decades to evaluate what the quality of a patent is and see how patents possibly impact their competition and the world as a whole.
-Forward citations an artifact derived from reverse citations and depends on what the point of view is.
+Forward citations an artifact derived from reverse citations and depend on what the point of view is.
 Backward citations are based on the 892 and 1449 forms in the United States as well as other related forms from different jurisdictions.
-They give examples of related art that currently exists.
+They give examples of the related art that currently exists.

 If you need help with patent evaluation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.